zed-0xff/ZBHelloWorld/README.md

 This patch:
 - Targets the `renderBackground()` method in `MainScreenState`
-- Uses `@Advice.OnMethodExit` to execute code after the method completes
+- Uses `@Patch.OnExit` to execute code after the method completes
 - Draws text on the screen using the game's `TextManager`

 ## Building